Effective cross-team collaboration with Melissa Kozak, co-founder and president, CitusHealth

 Episode Cover

-Introduction In this episode of the Post-Acute POV, our host Kevin Whitehurst, SVP of skilled nursing solutions at MatrixCare is joined by Lisa Horton,...
+Introduction For this episode of the Post-Acute POV, our host Kevin Whitehurst, SVP of skilled nursing solutions is joined by Frank Nash, director of...

 Listen